Yaswanth-C/RapidQ/README.md

 <img src="https://komarev.com/ghpvc/?username=rapidq&style=pixel">

 #### For those who want a bare minimum task queue, Just run and discard, no headaches.
-#### Only ~700 lines of code :pinching_hand:
+#### Only :pinching_hand: ~700 lines of code
-A lightweight:feather: and fast:rocket: background task processing library for Python, developed with simplicity and understandability in mind.<br>
+A lightweight :feather: and fast :rocket: background task processing library for Python, developed with simplicity and understandability in mind.<br>
 There is nothing fancy, no gimmick, RapidQ is a simple and easy to use package - works on any OS.<br>
 Only Redis broker is currently available, and there is no result backend(could be implemented later).<br>